asmith464464/oracle/docs/heuristic_solution.md

    - Find the shortest water path to an adjacent water tile
    - Append this path to the route
    - Update current position
-3. Store the cycle's internal route for visualization
+3. Store the cycle's internal route for visualisation

 The route builder uses `RouteBuilder.best_path_to_task()` which:
 - Finds all water tiles adjacent to the target land tile